sandeepkunduri/terraform_training/Day3/Lab1-null_resource.md

 Initialize the configuration with a `terraform init` followed by a `plan` and `apply`.

 ### Step 16.2.2: Re-run `plan` and `apply` to trigger `null_resource`
-After the infrastructure has completed its buildout, re-run a plan and apply and notice that the null resource is triggered.
-This is because the `annotation` attribute of our VM was updated with a new time stamp.
+After the infrastructure has completed its buildout, re-run a plan and apply and notice if the null resource is triggered.
+If you modify the `count` vaule of your `aws_instance` the null resource will be triggered.

 ```shell
 terraform apply